Rhubarb is a vegetable known for its reddish stalks and sour taste.

-Bottom Line: Rhubarb is a vegetable that is often categorized as a fruit.
-Because of its sourness, it’s often used as an ingredient in jams and sweet desserts.
+SUMMARY Rhubarb is a vegetable often categorized as a fruit.
+Due to its sourness, it’s regularly sugared for use in jams and desserts.

 Rhubarb is not especially rich in essential nutrients, and its calorie content is low.

-Like other fruits and vegetables, it's also high in fiber, providing similar amounts as oranges, apples or celery.
+Like other fruits and vegetables, it's also high in fiber, providing similar amounts as oranges, apples, or celery.

-A 3.5-oz (100-gram) serving of cooked rhubarb with added sugar contains (3):
+A 3.5-ounce (100-gram) serving of cooked rhubarb with added sugar contains (3):

 - Calories: 116